digital-botanical-gardens-initiative/dendron-dbgi/vault/welcome.md

 id: tofizf0eb38rduuw6ffnzba
 title: Welcome
 desc: ''
-updated: 1673618282259
+updated: 1673619261609
 created: 1673617203399
 ---

 Welcome the the DBGI Dendron.

-As you might have read in [[root]].
-We will follow the Open Notebook Science approach to document our research in the frame of the DBGI projects.
+As you might have read in [[root]], we will follow the Open Notebook Science approach to document our research in the frame of the DBGI projects.

 For this we use the Dendron system as a mean to efficiently capture notes and publish them.